 |---|---|

-A vet or pet nutrition expert can help if problems do not improve.
+A vet or pet nutrition professional can help if your Beagle’s feeding problems do not improve with measured meals, fewer treats, and a consistent routine.

 Final checklist for Beagle owners